ttionya/vaultwarden-backup/README.md

 For this reason, the backup tool was migrated to [ttionya/vaultwarden-backup](https://github.com/ttionya/vaultwarden-backup).

-The old image can still be used, just **deprecated**.
+The old image can still be used, just **DEPRECATED**.
 It is recommended to migrate to new image [ttionya/vaultwarden-backup](https://hub.docker.com/r/ttionya/vaultwarden-backup).

 **See how to migrate [here](#migration).**